 Alumni Center

-The K-State Alumni Center, located on Anderson Avenue just south of historic Memorial Stadium, serves as the office for the Association and offers meeting and banquet facilities for both the university and the community.
+The K-State Alumni Center, located on Anderson Avenue just south of historic Memorial Stadium, serves as the Association's office and offers meeting and banquet facilities for both the university and the community.

 View Alumni Center on the: